Need More Fiddles!

 Looks like a “bouquet of fiddle necks.”
 They will be matched with their respective backs and ribs.

-Next, in addition to the work on the heavier components, I sliced ribs from appropriate wood to match the wood of the backs: a darker maple back required darker maple ribs.
-They will be only 1 mm thick when finished.
+In addition to the preparation of the heavier components, I used a bandsaw to slice rib material from appropriate wood to match the wood of the backs.
+For example, a darker maple back required darker maple ribs.
+I then sanded them to 1 mm final thickness, using the oscillating spindle sander.

 Ribs for 5-string fiddle.